clrhoades1/HomeBridge_collector/README.md

 ## Running the process

-Simply run ```python collector.py``` to begin the retreival process.
+Install the required Python libraries first using ```pip install -r requirements.txt```.
+Then run ```python collector.py``` to begin the retreival process.
 Note that the shell used my need higher level privileges, depending on the permissions of the directory storing the Parquet files.